 - Sit in a comfortable position with your spine and head straight so that your posture is supported as much as possible by bone structure rather than muscular tension.
 This prevents you from becoming physically tired and having to constantly shift positions.

 The successful practice of zazen leads to the transcendence of thought and the experience of unencumbered consciousness in the present flow.
 There is nothing necessary to believe.
 It is analogous to turning a light on in a room where you had been sitting in the dark.
 Once you see the contents of the room and what is possible in it, the memory sticks with you.
 It fundamentally changes the wiring of your brain.
 However, the experience and insights gained through zazen can fade without continued practice.
-The natural condition of our mind will attempt to reassert itself.
+The default state of you brain will attempt to reassert itself.
 It is better to practice regularly.
-But in any case, the practitioner will always have the ability to go back to the practice and clear his or her mind again.
+But in any case, you will always have the ability to go back to the practice, returning to your fundamental nature.
 It is a wonderful tool to have.

 Suizen, blowing zen, has the same purpose as zazen.
-It is an exercise to clear the mind, transcend thinking, experience consciousness as unencumbered as possible, and reap the benefits that such practice provides.
+It is an exercise to transcend thinking, experience consciousness as unencumbered as possible, to reveal and rest in the true nature of mind, and reap the benefits that such practice provides.
 With suizen, instead of sitting and breathing only through the nose or mouth, the practitioner sits or stands and blows through the shakuhachi.
-There is an additional challenge with suizen, as the practitioner must not only clear his or her mind, but must do so while doing something else, while playing the shakuhachi.
+There is an additional challenge with suizen, as the practitioner must meditate while doing something else, while playing the shakuhachi.
 However, this can be done with something as simple as blowing one note repeatedly on exhalation.
-Additionally, with practice the sound of the shakuhachi can help the practitioner to focus on the present moment.
+Additionally, with practice the sound of the shakuhachi can be an object of meditation, a sound arising in the space of the mind, illuminating that space.

 Traditional honkyoku music is likely in my opinion to have evolved over time.
 While it may be possible to meditate during any activity, I find honkyoku that are slower and simpler to be better tools for the job.
 The Seien Ryu school or lineage is thought to contain some of the oldest honkyoku that were modified less over time, and in Seien Ryu they are played in a more direct and simple style than in many of the other schools.
 Additionally, the three pieces (Kyorei, Mukaiji, and Koku) that are considered by many to be the oldest and most meditative qualitatively have come from the Seien Ryu school.
 My teacher, Jon Kypros, starts students with the 11 Seien Ryu honkyoku.
 In addition to the Seien Ryu honkyoku, I find some of the Jin Nyodo honkyoku I learned from Yodo Kurahashi to be very well suited to suizen, particularly Kyorei, Choshi, and Banshiki.
 For more information on honkyoku, see my honkyoku music page.